Fawning: When People-Pleasing is a Trauma Response

 What is Trauma?

-Trauma is the enduring emotional response to an event or a series of ongoing events that are difficult, scary, distressing, and overwhelm the nervous system’s natural ability to cope.
-A traumatic event is when there is a significant threat to your life or safety (including emotional or relational safety).
-After going through something traumatic, many people experience ongoing impacts to their sense of self, physiological impacts, difficulty in relationships, difficulty trusting others or the world, as well as changes to their emotions, thinking, and behaviours.
+Trauma is the lasting emotional response to an event or a series of ongoing events that are difficult, scary, or distressing and overwhelms the nervous system’s natural ability to cope.
+A traumatic event is when there is a significant threat to your life or safety (including emotional or relational safety) and can be a one time event like a car crash or sexual assault, or an ongoing experience like abuse or neglect.
+After going through something traumatic, many people feel that their sense of safety is shattered, and experience ongoing impacts to their thoughts, beliefs, emotions, sense of self, trust in others, and difficulties in relationships

 Common Trauma Responses